lambdaprime/bootstrap/helloapp/README.md

 It includes:

+- tests are moved into separate project which gives two benefits:
+    - supports Java modularity
+    - allows to use SNAPSHOT dependencies in the test project (otherwise you cannot release project which has SNAPSHOT dependencies)
 - publishing to artifactory
 - generation of Javadoc and publishing it to SCM
 - separate Maven profile for running integration tests